naikoob/gcp-sandbox/README.md

 # Google Cloud Infrastructure

-This repository contains the Terraform configuration to provision and manage the Google Cloud Platform (GCP) infrastructure for the **Vital** application, part of the AI Incubator.
+This repository contains the Terraform configuration to provision and manage the Google Cloud Platform (GCP) infrastructure for demo/sandbox purposes.

 ## Overview